Signed in as:

 It’s your move.
 And whatever move you make, intentional or accidental, becomes an offer.
 A shift of weight.
 The shivers.
 A pained-looking face.

-An animated alternative to “Standing at Elevens” and “Talking Heads”, Busy Bodies gets physical with games that set scenes in motion, make things happen in embodied stories, and build ensemble through play.
+An animated alternative to “Talking Heads”, Busy Bodies gets physical with games that set scenes in motion, make things happen in embodied stories, and build ensemble through play.

 Together, the kinetic dance that naturally happens when we interact, space-object work, and abstract ensemble movement work alongside one another — leading with the body in telling our stories.

 Life was meant to be shared.
-Soul Mates offers a true exchange — between us, our characters, their stories, and the audience.
+Soul Mates offers an honest exchange — between us, our characters, their stories, and the audience.

 Soul Mates are kindred spirits who help something true come into focus by sharing themselves and their stories.
 Through games that invite openness and honesty, we play with personal impulses and emotional truths, trusting that what feels deeply individual will often land as something shared.